 The communities we find ourselves in, the workplaces, the social spaces are filled with this opportunity for each of us.
 I know we are not all “Helpers” according to the Enneagram folks or “Motivating Inspirers” as my Insights profile calls me (I’m sure ultra positive labels like that sell a lot of profiles to many companies).
 The reality is we are each a messy mixture of personality aspects.
 Some of us are achievement-oriented, others are creatives, still others may be interested only in facts and data.
 Regardless of your type, we all have one thing in common, we are in this thing called life together.
 We have to interact with one another.
 If you believe as I do, we are called to (as my (unofficial) mentor Andy says) One Another, One Another.

 That means not only loving one another, it also means unconditionally loving someone enough to get in the middle of some tension with them.
 It means creating or leveraging tension to help them grow.
 Not all the time.
-It is not a steamroller of tension for a reason, we are not mean to barrel in, pushing our viewpoint on others, no matter how well-intentioned we are.
+It is not a steamroller of tension for a reason, we are not meant to barrel in, pushing our viewpoint on others, no matter how well-intentioned we are.
 It is a swing… kick forward, lean back, lean forward, kick back, repeat.

 Where are the idle swings in the playgrounds you frequent?
 Who needs you to swing beside them?
 Who needs a push?
 Who can you help leap the chasm and soar?